 This summer we did a massive road trip around the US with our kids, which involved over 100 hours of driving time, and 24 hours in the car just to reach our first destination!

-We’ve also regularly done international road trips, like our 7 day Iceland road trip (still one of my top 3 travel experiences, ever!), our Morocco road trip, driving around southern France, and even our smaller Costa Rica road trip.
+We’ve also regularly done international road trips, like our 7 day Iceland road trip (still one of my top 3 travel experiences, ever!), my southern Spain road trip, driving around southern France, and even our smaller Costa Rica road trip.
 We love getting on the road and checking out new places!

 10. Got Tear Gassed in Rio de Janeiro (Our Funnest Crazy Travel Story!)